 30 FPS – Good enough for a single-player.
 It sometimes makes for a more cinematic experience.

 60 FPS – The ideal frame rate for most people, as the extra fluidity makes games more responsive and provides a more enjoyable overall experience.
-It’s also a reasonable frame rate for games were reacting to animations is essential.
+It’s also a reasonable frame rate for games where reacting to animations is essential.

 120 FPS – Much more fluid and responsive than 60 FPS.
 You’ll have a significant edge when it comes to multiplayer games.
 However, some also appreciate the extra responsiveness in single-player games, even if it means lowering some graphics settings.